 Credits, 3 sem. hrs.
 Prerequisite(s): BIO 305 and CHE 142.
+Lecture/Lab/Field/Meeting: Lecture three hours a week.
 A study of multiple aspects of the immune response.
 This course cannot be changed from credit to audit.

 BIO 416 - Immunology and Virology Lab